brucemack/WARS-Birdhouse/README.md

 Related Technology
 ==================

+* AREDN (Amateur Radio Emergency Mesh Network): a cool system that leverages WIFI technology to create off-grid IP networks that support emergency communications.
+The WARS Birdhouse projecet uses a differnet wireless technology and is not interoperable with the ARDEN system.
+ARDEN is designed for much higher bandwidth.
+See https://www.arednmesh.org.
-* LoRaWAN: Uses LoRa stations organized in a star topology.
+* LoRaWAN: A cool system that uses LoRa stations organized in a star topology.
 The hub of each star is a gateway to the public internet.
 This project is not related to LoRaWAN in any way.

 Hardware Overview
 =================